Lot4Fun/DLISE/README.md

 We use Argo profile and sea surface height, temperature and chlorophyll.
 Spatial resolution of sea surface data is 0.25 degree x 0.25 degree and it is not enough to resolve submeso-scale (~10km) phenomenon.
 Therefore our proposed method aims to estimate the difference in the order of meso-scale (~100km).
 Although this dataset can not resolve submeso-scale impact, shallow layers are more sensitive to the influence of subme-socale dynamics.
 To take this into account and estimate shallow layer profile more correctly, we use sea surface chlorophyll since it is expected to be relatively influenced by the submeso-scale dynamics.

 Our prposed method have two contributions: first, our method estimates internal structure with from only sea surface data.
 Our approach may enables us to obtain more internal structure data with higher frequency and spatial density than can be obtained with the current Argo program.
-On the other hand, since this method requires a large amount of Argo profile to estimate the internal structure, our study argues the importance of the Argo program and the need for further development.
+On the other hand, since this method requires a large amount of Argo profiles, our study argues the importance of the Argo program and the need for further development.
 Second, we show the importance of the application of machine learning on the oceanography.
-In recent years, although the Argo program has enriched the ocean observation data, they are limited in temporal and spatial resolution, especially for in-situ observation data.
+In recent years, although we can get more dataset in the ocean, they are limited in temporal and spatial resolution.
 To monitoring the state of ocean, satellite observations can provide a wide range of high-frequency data, however they are limited to the sea surface and insufficient to understand the entire ocean.
 In our study, we will try to link sea surface data by satellite with data of the interior of the ocean.
-Our method will allow us to estimate more frequent and dense data in the interior of the ocean, and we hope to gain a more detailed understanding of the ocean.
+Our method indicates the potential to obtain more frequent and dense data in the interior of the ocean, and we hope to gain a more detailed understanding of the ocean.

 ## Dataset